ForgottenGlory/forgottenglory.github.io/docs/readme/ls.md

 - Most questlines should be doable from the very beginning, but keep in mind the previous two points.
 Bleak Falls Barrow will present a significant challenge to low-level characters and the first dragon fight will require around level 20.
 - The Whiterun/Riverwood area is best for starting out - northern areas will be significantly more difficult.
 - Overworld enemies are going to be easier and in smaller groups than dungeons, but avoid the larger overworld locations when starting out: Silent Moons Camp, Fort Greymoor, etc. Delving into caves and dungeons is a good way to get surrounded by a group of 6-10 enemies.
 - Followers are your friends!
-There's an absolute boatload of followers for you to find and pickup - whether it's Sofia, Inigo, Garm, Mirai, Hoth, or any of the 3DNPCs, there's bound to be at least one person in every city that you can ask to help you out.
+There's an absolute boatload of followers for you to find and pickup - whether it's Inigo, Garm, Mirai, Hoth, or any of the 3DNPCs, there's bound to be at least one person in every city that you can ask to help you out.
 Nether's Follower Framework also lets you recruit many of the generic mercenaries you see wandering around if you just want a temporary companion.
 It's extremely easy to assemble a diverse adventuring party if you so choose.
 If you prefer the lone wanderer style, be prepared for things to be more difficult - having at least one follower is highly recommended.
 - Specialize your character.
 The combination of class and customization mods lets you focus your character in a way that vanilla Skyrim never did.
 It's extremely likely you'll start with one, maybe two skills that are any good and the rest will be total garbage.
 Focus on what your character is good at and it will pay dividends.
 When selecting how to allocate your attribute points, think about the rest of your build and put points into attributes that compliment how you want to play.
 Many attributes provide direct bonuses to how much damage you deal with specific types of weapons, how much health/stamina/magicka you start with, and so on.
 Specialized characters are much better suited to the challenges of Living Skyrim than jack-of-all-trades types.
 This also encourages you to pick up a follower that compliments your skills.
 Playing a tanky two-handed character?
 Find a follower that can cast healing spells on you and do magic damage from the backline.
 Playing a stealth archer (again)?
 Find a beefy sword and shield warrior to keep the enemies at bay while you snipe from the shadows.
 - Magic, as usual, is extremely powerful in Living Skyrim.
 Even if you're playing a primarily weapon-focused character, dipping into alteration, conjuration, or illusion will likely benefit you greatly.
 Similarly, enchanted items are very useful and should be carefully hoarded and used frequently.
 Smart Cast is beneficial even for characters that aren't primarily focused on magic.
 - There's a loading screen tip I'm fond of that says something along the lines of "Strong enemies care not if you're just starting out, they'll kill you all the same."
 Don't be afraid to run away.